DEGAorg/injective-contracts/README.md

 If you wish to simply build but not produce the optimized wasm file artifacts, you can run `cargo make build-raw`

 See the (Cargo Makefile)[./Makefile.toml] in the root of the workspace for where these build commands are defined.

+Additionally, if you make changes to the deploy or test tools, you will need to recompile the typescript each time you make a change.

+This can be done either via the command `npx tsc` or `npm run tsc` in the respective tool's root directory.

+Alternatively and often more conveniently, you can run either `cargo make deploy-tool` or `cargo make test-tool` from the root of the workspace to build either tool. `cargo make tools` will build both tools.

 ## The Test Tool